Cheltenham Festival 2023: Day Two Betting Tips

 Cross Country Chase

-The last ten Cross Country Chase Cheltenham winners had all won a race of at least three miles before their victory.
-This suggests that a horse with proven stamina is needed to outrun the 26-entry field.
+The last ten Cross Country Chase Cheltenham winners had all won a race of at least three miles before their victory, so make sure you back a horse who has proven its stamina.

 Johnny Henderson Grand Annual Chase

-Looking at Johnny Henderson Grand Annual Chase trends, champions are almost always previous distance winners who are aged nine or younger.
+Looking at Johnny Henderson Grand Annual Chase trends, champions are almost always previous distance winners aged nine or younger.
 There are plenty of horses that fit the profile in this wide-open field.
+The latest Grand Annual Chase betting odds make seven-year-old Aucunrisque the favourite following a surprise win over Filey Bay to win the Betfair Hurdle.

 Day Two Betting Tips Summary